Lindsey Wakefield's excellent guide to garden activities and surveys can be downloaded by clicking on the link below

 Many thanks to all those members who attended the meeting and or sent in responses to the council.
 We will update the website with further news in due course.

-BCA Response to Proposed Future High Street Application
+BCA Response to the Future High Street Fund bid for Buxton February 2020

 Our Spring Newsletter is now available to read online (See below).
 This is the last edition where the design, layout and photography will be done by Bob Bohme and he has perhaps left his best to last.
 We would like to thank Bob for the fantastic work he has done over the past two years or so and wish him all the best on his travels.